jhartz/present/README.md

 // Dates can be compared too
 myDate2 > myDate1       // true

-// Create a timestamp based on the date and clock time above, in UTC Timestamp myTimestamp(Timestamp::create_utc(myDate, myClockTime));
+// Create a Timestamp based on the Date and ClockTime above, in UTC Timestamp myTimestamp(Timestamp::create_utc(myDate, myClockTime));
-// Now, get the clock time in Eastern Daylight Time (UTC-4:00) myTimestamp.get_clock_time(TimeDelta::from_hours(-4))   // 09:00:00
+// Now, get the ClockTime in Eastern Daylight Time (UTC-4:00) myTimestamp.get_clock_time(TimeDelta::from_hours(-4))   // 09:00:00
 ```